lhindman/cs121-lab05-1/README.md

 ## Lab Activity 1 - HousingCrunch (Required)
 ### Problem Description

 By now most folks are aware of the housing crisis in Boise, Idaho.
 Even decisions as to whether to buy a house or an apartment have become difficult.
-To help address this issue, write a program that help folks make this decision.
+To help address this issue, write a program to help folks make this decision.
 This program will prompt the user for their name and a seed value (for reproducibility), then display advice on whether they should purchase a **Mansion**, **Apartment**, **Shack** or **House**.  :)

 #### Expected Program Output (with sample user input)
 ```